What is acid reflux?

 These drugs include:

-- H2 blockers, like cimetidine (Tagamet), nizatidine (Axid), and ranitidine (Zantac)
+- H2 blockers, like cimetidine (Tagamet) and nizatidine (Axid)

 - proton pump inhibitors, like esomeprazole (Nexium), lansoprazole (Prevacid), and omeprazole (Prilosec)